ibmresilient/resilient-community-apps/fn_sentinelone/README.md

 ---
 ## Function - SentinelOne: Get Threat Details
 Get the details of a threat detected by SentinelOne.
-Results are written to an incident note in the example workflow.
+Results are written to a formatted incident note in the example workflow.

  ![screenshot: fn-sentinelone-get-threat-details ](./doc/screenshots/fn-sentinelone-get-threat-details.png)